OWASP/wrongsecrets/README.md

 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/7024/badge)](https://bestpractices.coreinfrastructure.org/projects/7024)
 [![Discussions](https://img.shields.io/github/discussions/OWASP/wrongsecrets)](https://github.com/OWASP/wrongsecrets/discussions)

 Welcome to the OWASP WrongSecrets game!
-The game is packed with real life examples of how to not store your secrets in your software.
-Each of these examples is captured in a challenge, which you need to solve using different tools and techniques.
-Solving these challenges will help you to recognize mistakes often made & can help you to reflect on your own secrets management strategy.
+The game is packed with real life examples of how to _not_ store secrets in your software.
+Each of these examples is captured in a challenge, which you need to solve using various tools and techniques.
+Solving these challenges will help you recognize common mistakes & can help you to reflect on your own secrets management strategy.

 Can you solve all the 29 challenges?

-Try a few of them at [our Heroku demo environment](https://wrongsecrets.herokuapp.com/).
+Try some of them on [our Heroku demo environment](https://wrongsecrets.herokuapp.com/).

 Want to play the other challenges?
-Read the instructions below on how to set them up.
+Read the instructions on how to set them up below.

 ![screenshotOfChallenge1](/images/screenshot.png)